Text Only :: Skip Nav ::

 David G. Young, N.D.
 State of Washington Naturopathy Program in the Matter of the Application for License to Practice as a Doctor of Naturopathy of David G. Young.
 Statement of Charges.
 2004-08-03.
 Stipulation and Informal Disposition.
 2004-11-12: http://www.circare.org/pd/young_20041112.pdf

 William H. Ziering, M.D.
-Dr. Ziering was convicted of fraud related to pediatric drug studies conducted under an IND application:
+Dr. Ziering was indicted and convicted on charges of fraud related to pediatric drug studies conducted under an FDA IND application.
+In 2001 Dr. Ziering surrendered his medical license to settle charges of unprofessional conduct (unsolicited sexual contact with patients) filed by the Medical Board of California.
+(19)

 State of New York Department of Health State Board for Professional Medical Conduct.
 In the Matter of William H. Ziering M.D.
 Surrender Order.
 2001-11-05: http://www.bioethicswatch.org/pd/ziering_20011105.pdf